snowkit/linc_opengl/README.md

 This library is a work in progress.
 This readme covers the important things to note when using the library.

+**Please note** that finding and reporting issues is quite important to the library being great to use - it is a collective effort.
+Issue reports are crucial.

 The library has two imports, which behave slightly different for platform consistency reasons.
 The two API's are "Desktop GL" from version 1.1 through 4.5 and a WebGL spec based API for portability.

 #### GLEW dependency